mgedmin/pyspacewar/README.rst

 -------

 PySpaceWar was written by Marius Gedminas <marius@pov.lt>.
-It is released under the GNU General Public Licence (see GPL.txt).
+It is released under the GNU General Public Licence (see the file named LICENCE).

 Ignas Mikalajūnas <ignas@pov.lt> contributed the computer AI code.